Hill30/NGScroller/README.md

     Deletes item(s) from the buffer
 #### Parameters
     * **locator** if it is an integer, it is treated as an index of the item to be deleted.
 If it is a function, all items the function reutns truthy for will be deleted from the buffer.

+####Adapter properties

+* `isLoading` - a boolean value indicating whether there are any pending load requests.
+* `topVisible` - a reference to the item currently in the topmost visible position.
+* `topVisibleElement` - a reference to the DOM element currently in the topmost visible position.
+* `topVisibleScope` - a reference to the scope created for the item currently in the topmost visible position.

 uiScrollViewport directive
 -------------------